Oreyato/CppProject/README.md

 Small project created in an Actor-Component SDL-engine made in class, in order to better understand how it works

+Branch Additions
+=

+Design patterns exploration:
+	- Flyweight:
+		- Own project + implementation test regarding the tiles
+	- Spatial Partition:
+		- Didn't really work while knowing it was a design pattern, this was just a common way to implement tiles in a grid

 Controls
 =